Juvenile Defense

 Juvenile criminal defense differs from adult criminal defense in significant ways.
 A skilled adult criminal defense attorney may not be skilled in juvenile court.
 It is imperative that your child is represented by an attorney who is not only skilled in both criminal law and juvenile delinquency law, but also knows how to effectively advocate for your child.

-Jerod Gunsberg has spent much of his legal career focused on the particular concerns of juvenile defendants and the best way in which to safeguard their rights and their futures.
-Mr. Gunsberg is a Los Angeles based criminal defense attorney who has unique training and skills in defending children in the juvenile delinquency system.
+Jerod Gunsberg has spent much of his legal career focused on the particular concerns of youth facing criminal charges and the best way in which to safeguard their rights and their futures.
+Jerod is a Los Angeles based criminal defense attorney who has unique training and skills in defending children in the juvenile delinquency system.
 He is also an active participant in efforts towards juvenile justice reform.
-In addition to his private practice, he has defended children accused of crimes for organizations such as the American Civil Liberties Union (ACLU) and Public Counsel and is frequently retained by other criminal defense attorneys as a consultant on juvenile cases.
-Mr. Gunsberg is an alumni of Loyola Law School’s nationally recognized Center for Juvenile Law and Policy.
+In addition to his private practice, he has defended children accused of crimes for organizations such as the American Civil Liberties Union (ACLU) and Public Counsel and is frequently the “go to” referral for many.
+Jerod has also been retained by other criminal defense attorneys as a consultant on juvenile cases.
+Mr. Gunsberg is an alum of Loyola Law School’s nationally recognized Center for Juvenile Law and Policy and has been recognized by the Los Angeles County bar Association for his commitment to youth justice issues.

 More About Juvenile Delinquency in California